Features

 A Journey of Learning and Discovery: My Hyderabad Experience

 When I first set foot in Hyderabad, Telangana, for a media management course at the Dr. MCR Human Resource Development Institute, I had little idea that the city would offer me not only a classroom of knowledge but also a canvas of culture, history, and unforgettable human connections.
-Over the course of my stay, I… Continue reading A Journey of Learning and Discovery: My Hyderabad Experience
+Over the course of my stay, I had the privilege of engaging with 29 delegates from 25 countries, a truly global gathering of minds that turned every class session into a mini…

 On This Day They Killed Steve Biko—But His Ideas Refuse to Die

 Forty-eight years ago, on 12 September 1977, South Africa lost one of its most uncompromising voices for black liberation.
 Stephen Bantu Biko, the charismatic leader of the Black Consciousness Movement, died in police custody at just 30 years old.
-His body bore the marks of brutality, his voice was silenced, but his ideas—about self-reliance, dignity,… Continue reading On This Day They Killed Steve Biko—But His Ideas Refuse to Die
+His body bore the marks of brutality, his voice was silenced, but his ideas—about self-reliance, dignity, and the power of the black mind—continue to echo through South Africa and beyond.
+Today, as the country commemorates his death, the National Prosecuting Authority…

 Were He Still Alive, Ball-Juggling Star Player ‘Ltd’ Would Be 74 Today